ThatsVie/atlas-smiling-school/README.md

 This additional page, `love.html` provided a creative outlet to apply what was learned, resulting in additional practice and an enjoyable project.

 **You can view the deployed project here: [Pug Smile School](https://thatsvie.github.io/atlas-smiling-school/)**

+## Technologies Used

+- **HTML5**: For structuring the content.
+- **CSS3**: For styling the webpage, including custom styles and Bootstrap integration.
+- **Bootstrap 4.4.1**: For responsive design and components like the navbar and carousel.
+- **Google Fonts**: To enhance the typography with fonts like Source Sans Pro and Coiny.

 ## Homepage `index.html`

 ### Header Section